erizov/Professor/semester_2/lecture_11_repository_patterns/repository/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Repository to solve a production problem
+10. Design a system that uses Repository to tackle a production problem
 11. Create unit tests with 100% code coverage for Repository
 12. Write a technical blog post explaining Repository to beginners